Department for Work and Pensions: Ministers

-The Permanent Secretary is Peter Schofield.
+The Permanent Secretary is Sir Peter Schofield.

 Pension Service

 With the creation of the department in June 2001, the Pension Service was created, bringing together many different departments and divisions.
 The Pension Service is a 'dedicated service for current and future pensioners'.

 The Pension Service consists of local Pension Centres and centrally-based centres, many of latter are based at the Tyneview Park complex in Newcastle upon Tyne.
-At Tyneview Park the following centres are found:
+The following centres are at Tyneview Park: